viteo/small3dlib/README.md

 - Don't forget to **compile with -O3!** This drastically improves performance.
 - In your `S3L_PIXEL_FUNC` **use a per-triangle cache!** This saves a lot of CPU time.
 Basically make sure you don't compute per-triangle values per-pixel, but only once, with the first pixel of the triangle.
 You can do this by remembering the last `triangleID` and only recompute the value when the ID changes.
 See the examples for how this is done.
 - Seeing buggy triangles flashing in front of the camera?
 With the limited 32bit arithmetic far-away things may be overflowing.
 Try to scale down the scene.
 If you also don't mind it, set `S3L_STRICT_NEAR_CULLING` to `1` -- this should probably solve it.
+- Seeing triangles weirdly deform in front of the camera?
+Due to the lack of proper near plane culling one of the options (`S3L_STRICT_NEAR_CULLING == 0`) deals with this by pushing the vertices in front of the near plane.
+To fix this either manually subdivide your model into more triangles or turn on `S3L_STRICT_NEAR_CULLING` (which will however make the close triangles disappear).
 - Seeing triangles disappear randomly in sorted modes?
 This is because the size of the memory for triangle sorting is limited by default -- increase `S3L_MAX_TRIANGLES_DRAWN`.
 - Sorted mode sorts triangles before drawing, but sometimes you need to control the drawing order more precisely.
 This can be done by reordering the objects in the scene list or rendering the scene multiple times without clearing the screen.